scastillo/not-youtube-dl/README.txt

 Video URL contains an ampersand and I'm getting some strange output [1] 2839 or 'v' is not recognized as an internal or external command

 That's actually the output from your shell.
-Since ampersand is one of the special shell characters it's interpreted by shell preventing you from passing the whole URL to youtube-dl.
+Since ampersand is one of the special shell characters it's interpreted by the shell preventing you from passing the whole URL to youtube-dl.
 To disable your shell from interpreting the ampersands (or any other special characters) you have to either put the whole URL in quotes or escape them with a backslash (which approach will work depends on your shell).